docker/docs/single-sign-on/faqs.md

 ### Q: Is Docker SSO fully synced with Active Directory (AD)?

 Docker doesn’t currently support a full sync with AD.
-That is, if a user leaves the organization, administrators must sign in to Docker Hub and manually [remove the user](/orgs#remove-team-mebers) from the organization.
+That is, if a user leaves the organization, administrators must sign in to Docker Hub and manually [remove the user](../docker-hub/orgs.md#remove-team-members) from the organization.

 Additionally, you can use our APIs to complete this process.

 ### Q: What is the best way to provision the Docker Subscription without SSO?

-Admins in the Owners group in the orgs can invite users via Hub UI, by email address (for any user) or by docker id (assuming the user has created a user account on Hub already).
+Admins in the Owners group in the orgs can invite users through Docker Hub UI, by email address (for any user) or by Docker ID (assuming the user has created a user account on Hub already).

-### Q: If we do this manually the first time, Is it possible to register for example max.mustermann@zeiss.com in the Dashboard and he will get an invitation link per email?
+### Q: If we add a user manually for the first time, can I register in the dashboard and will the user get an invitation link via email?
+For example,   max.mustermann@zeiss.com.

-Yes, if the user is added via email address to an org, they will receive an email invite.If invited via docker ID as an existing user instead, they'll be added to the organization automatically.
+Yes, if the user is added via email address to an org, they will receive an email invite.
+If invited via docker ID as an existing user instead, they'll be added to the organization automatically.
 We'll be adding a new invite flow in the near future that will require an email invite in this situation as well (so the user can choose to opt out).
-If the org later sets up SSO for [zeiss.com](www.zeiss.com) domain, the user will automatically be added to the domain SSO org next sign in which requires SSO auth with the identity provider (Hub login will automatically redirect to the identity provider).
+If the org later sets up SSO for [zeiss.com](https://www.zeiss.com/) domain, the user will automatically be added to the domain SSO org next sign in which requires SSO auth with the identity provider (Hub login will automatically redirect to the identity provider).

-### Q: Can someone Join the Organization without an invitation?
-Is it possible to put specific users to our organization with existing email@zeiss.com accounts?
+### Q: Can someone join the organization without an invitation?
+Is it possible to put specific users to an organization with existing email accounts?

 Not without SSO.
-Joining requires an invite from an Owners group member in the org.With SSO, then yes, whatever domains are claimed and verified will allow users to automatically join the organization the next time they sign in as a user that has a domain email assigned.
+Joining requires an invite from a member of the Owners group.
+When SSO is enforced, then the domains verified through SSO will allow users to automatically join the organization the next time they sign in as a user that has a domain email assigned.

-### Q: When we send an invitation to the user, will the existing max.mustermann@zeiss.com account be consolidated and retained?
+### Q: When we send an invitation to the user, will the existing account be consolidated and retained?

-Yes, the existing user account will join the organization.
-The user will be affected in certain ways (e.g. image access management policy settings, or the fact that SSO users can't change their email address), but otherwise with all assets retained.
+Yes, the existing user account will join the organization with all assets retained.

 ### Q: How can I view, update, and remove multiple email addresses for my users?

-We only support one email in our system.
-The management of user info will come with SCIM.
+We only support one email per user on the Docker platform.

 ### Q: How can I remove invitees to the org who have not signed in?

-They can go to the invitee list in the org view and remove them
+They can go to the invitee list in the org view and remove them.

-### Q: How is the flow for Service account authentication different from a UI user account?
+### Q: How is the flow for service account authentication different from a UI user account?

 It isn't; we don't differentiate the two in product.